-Does Princeton Superscore the SAT?
+Does Princeton superscore the SAT?

-The process by which colleges consider your highest section scores across all of the dates you took the SAT is called “superscoring,” and it is named after the term “superscore.”
+The process by which colleges consider your highest section scores across all of the dates you took the SAT is called “superscoring,” it is named after the term “superscore.”
 These educational institutions won’t restrict your scores to a single date; rather, they’ll take the highest section scores you’ve earned and combine them to create the best possible composite score.

 You may have gotten a perfect 750 on the Math section of the first SAT you took, but your Reading and Writing scores were in the low 600s.
-You spent a few months preparing in order to improve your EBRW score, and you were successful in doing so, as your score went up by 100 points.
+You spent a few months preparing to improve your EBRW score, and you were successful in doing so, as your score went up by 100 points.
 However, to your dismay, you concentrated so intently on reading comprehension and grammar that you forgot some of your math skills, which resulted in a decline in your previously excellent math score when you took the test a second time

-Take a look at the reports of the average SAT score from the previous year of applications.
+Look at the reports of the average SAT score from the previous year of applications.

 Pay close attention to the requirements for the application, and ensure that you take them seriously.